Skip to main content

 USDA-backed financing and capital structure pressures

 Pure Prairie's capital structure included USDA-supported financing intended to fund a plant refurbishment and a regional launch.
-The debtor said it qualified in April 2022 for a Food Supply Chain Guaranteed Loan Program facility of nearly $39 million.
-On October 21, 2022, USDA publicly announced a $38.72 million loan guarantee and a $6.963725 million Meat and Poultry Processing Expansion Program grant.
-The debtor began drawing on the grant in January 2023 and closed the guaranteed loan on April 26, 2023.
+The debtor said in the first-day declaration that it qualified in April 2022 for a Food Supply Chain Guaranteed Loan Program facility of nearly $39 million.
+On October 21, 2022, USDA announced a $38.72 million loan guarantee and a $6.963725 million Meat and Poultry Processing Expansion Program grant.
+The debtor began drawing on the grant in January 2023 and closed the guaranteed loan on April 26, 2023, with an initial principal of $36.7425 million issued through Community Bank & Trust.
 USDA funding announcement The company later faced questions from lawmakers about the oversight of that funding after the plant shutdown. lawmakers demanded USDA responses

-The USDA-backed loan was issued through Community Bank & Trust and carried a fixed 9.75% interest rate with interest-only payments until May 2025.
-As of June 29, 2024, filings listed an outstanding balance of about $33.4 million on the facility.
+The USDA-backed loan carried a fixed 9.75% interest rate with interest-only payments until May 2025, and the first-day declaration listed an outstanding balance of about $33.4 million as of June 29, 2024.
 The loan, together with Bremer Bank and shareholder debt, formed a secured capital structure that limited the debtor's flexibility once working capital pressures intensified.

 The capital structure included multiple layers of security interests and statutory liens: Community Bank & Trust held a first-priority construction mortgage on the plant, Bremer Bank held a first-priority lien on a broad collateral package, and several agricultural cooperatives asserted input liens tied to feed deliveries.
 Mechanics lien claims were filed by construction contractors related to the refurbishment.
 The debtor also listed vehicle financing liens and a factoring arrangement tied to accounts receivable.